 Also, be sure to use the best quality ingredients you can, such as local free-range eggs.
 Fortunately, we have an organic flour mill nearby, which truly makes a difference in taste (not to mention nutritional value and the environment).

 Need a new waffle maker like we did?
 Fortunately, we got to try out the Smart Waffle™ Pro 4 Slice by Breville, and I’m in love.
 Seriously!

 Of course, the sleek stainless steel design looks fantastic in our kitchen.
-It’s a nice addition to our other Breville appliances, including a coffee maker, espresso machine, juicer and milk frother.
+It’s a nice addition to our other Breville appliances, including a coffee maker, espresso machine, milk frother, juicer, toaster and tea kettle.
 (Yes, I’m one lucky gal!)